Horsed/horsed.github.io/src/contents/articles/jquery-ui-tooltip-with-wicket/index.md

 ---
-title: Using jQuery UI tooltip with Apache Wicket
+title: Extending Apache Wicket pt.
+2
 author: martin
 date: 2013-06-09
 template: article.jade
+descr: Using jQuery UI tooltip with Apache Wicket
 ---
 There are several integrations of tooltips based on JavaScript libraries in the wicketstuff sub project jWicket.
 I contributed jWicket-UI-Tooltip to it, an integration of the jQuery UI tooltip widget.